tendermint/tendermint/docs/spec/reactors/pex/pex.md

 ## Listening

 Peers listen on a configurable ListenAddr that they self-report in their NodeInfo during handshakes with other peers.
-Peers accept up to (MaxNumPeers - MinNumOutboundPeers) incoming peers.
+Peers accept up to MaxNumInboundPeers incoming peers.

 ## Address Book